IceServal/games101-homework-framework/README.md

 1. Config this project through builtin cmake of vs2022;
 1. Open the main.cpp of each assignment, then build and run it;

+**WARNING:** Ensure that the git ignorecase configure option is set to false.

 # Introduction

 The original project are the homework structure of GAMES101 lectures.
 Because